MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 3. Need Support?
 If you run across an issue, check out our [FAQ](faq.md) and [Known Issues](known-issues.md) topics.
 If that doesn’t help, please contact Support.
 You can find information on contacting support in the [FAQ](faq.md).

-## What makes a good guide?

-Here are some tips for selecting high-impact use cases to get the most out of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

-Focus on step-by-step procedures that:

-- Operators don't know by heart (complex and/or spatially demanding procedures that aren't routinely performed).

-- Require important support preparation (paper-based patterns, stickers, measures, and so on) that could be replaced with holographic instructions.

-- Don't require millimeter-level accuracy. [!include[pn-hololens](../includes/pn-hololens.md)] sensors are not calibrated to support that level of accuracy.

-- Take less than one hour to complete.
-If a procedure takes longer than one hour, the operator could experience discomfort.

-Ask these questions when evaluating scenarios:

--	Is the procedure complex enough that it requires augmented work instructions?
-Think about things like how long it takes new operators to learn a task, how much time is spent deciphering schematics, cost of errors, and so on.

--	Can you convey the necessary information with centimeter-level accuracy?
-We can’t guarantee that holograms will maintain accuracy below 2 cm.

--	Does the procedure take less than an hour?

--	Do operators need to be hands-free to complete the procedure?

-But get creative and experiment with how [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] can help your employees learn by doing.
-We love hearing about new ways that customers are using [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)]!

 ### See also